 Denim pockets are one of my favorite parts of a pair of jeans.
-Along with the waistband, they often give a humble pair of jeans character.
+Along with the waistband, and the denim seams they often give a humble pair of jeans character.

 Especially, the larger back jeans pockets which are often decorated with some simple machine embroidery or have a makers tag attached.